Big Adventures, Small Budget: Exploring Japan for Less

 Find your Zen

-Even a short meditation session can help clear your head, lower stress, and improve focus – benefits backed by science as well as centuries of tradition.
+Even a short meditation session can help clear your head, lower stress and improve focus – benefits backed by science as well as centuries of tradition.
 Just outside central Yokohama, south of Tokyo, Sojiji is a spacious temple complex with quiet paths and big open halls.
-On the last Saturday of each month, they hold an English-language zazen (seated meditation) session, followed by a guided tour of the temple grounds.
+Once a month on a Saturday, it holds an English-language zazen (seated meditation) followed by a guided tour of the temple grounds.
 It’s an easy way to experience Zen meditation and temple life.
-The cost is 500 yen ($5.20AUD), and reservations are not necessary.
+The cost is ¥500 (about $5) and reservations are not necessary.

 Street eats and soul food

-Japan’s street food favourites, spanning yakitori (grilled chicken skewers) to okonomiyaki (savory pancakes) and takoyaki (crispy balls of chopped octopus) aren’t just delicious – they’re great value and you’ll find them everywhere from festivals and local dive bars to casual street stalls.
+Japan’s street-food favourites – yakitori (grilled chicken skewers), okonomiyaki (savoury pancakes) and takoyaki (crisp octopus-filled balls) – aren’t just delicious.
+They’re great value and you’ll find them everywhere from festivals and local dive bars to casual street stalls.
 In the lively southern city of Fukuoka, street food is practically an art form.
 At sunset, yatai (food carts) pop up along the Naka River, serving steaming bowls of Hakata ramen and grilled snacks to office workers and curious visitors alike.
-No reservations needed – just grab a seat and point to whatever looks good.
+Just show up, grab a seat and point to whatever looks good.

 Visit a traditional bathhouse

-Don’t be shy; taking a bath with strangers is a great way to immerse yourself in local culture.
-Until the 1970s, most city homes in Japan didn’t have bathtubs so a trip to the neighbourhood sento (public bathhouse) was part of daily life – and a chance to catch up with the community.
-In the small town of Gose in Nara, the local sento has been returned to its former glory and features more contemporary additions including a Finnish-style sauna.
+Don’t be shy – taking a bath with strangers is a great way to immerse yourself in local culture.
+Until the 1970s, most city homes in Japan didn’t have bathtubs so a trip to the neighbourhood sento (public bathhouse) was part of daily life and a chance to catch up with the community.
+In Nara Prefecture, Gose city’s sento has been returned to its former glory and features more contemporary additions, including a Finnish-style sauna.
 After a soak or sauna, it’s not uncommon to see locals unwinding with a cold beer.
-Guests at the Gose Sento Hotel can use the baths for free but non-guests are charged just 440 yen ($4.20AUD) per visit and it’s a great way to relax after a hike around nearby Mt.
-Katsuragi.
+Guests at the Gose Sento Hotel can use the baths for free but non-guests are charged ¥440 (about $4.50) per visit.
+It’s a great way to relax after a hike on nearby Mount Katsuragi.

 Image credit: Alamy Stock Photo